Same-sex marriage in Colorado: Common-law marriage cases

 Edi Hogsett and Marcia Neale, a couple for thirteen years, separated in January 2015.
 Hogsett believed the parties were common-law married and petitioned for a dissolution of marriage in Arapahoe County District Court.
 Neale disagreed and moved to dismiss the petition.
-A district court judge ruled in the case of In re Marriage of Hogsett and Neale that the couple had not formed a common-law marriage, the Lucero text factors were outdated and granted Neale's motion to dismiss.
-The Colorado Court of Appeals agreed in December 2018 with the lower court's finding, and noted that pursuant to Obergefell v.
-Hodges the Lucero factors should be updated.
+A district court judge ruled In re Marriage of Hogsett and Neale that the couple had not formed a common-law marriage, the Lucero text factors were outdated and granted Neale's motion to dismiss.
+The Colorado Court of Appeals agreed in December 2018 with the lower court's finding, and noted that pursuant to Obergefell the Lucero factors should be updated.
 On January 11, 2021, the Colorado Supreme Court agreed.
-The court noted that the test must be applied flexibly to the facts of each case, explaining that same-sex couples may not be fully open about their relationships due to fears of discrimination and thus may only discuss their relationship with a close community, and prior to the legalization of same-sex marriage, same-sex couples could not file joint taxes or refer to themselves as married on government forms.
+The court noted that the test factors should be applied flexibly to the facts of each case, explaining that same-sex couples may not be fully open about their relationships due to fears of discrimination and may therefore only share them within a close community.
+It further observed that, prior to the legalization of same-sex marriage, such couples could not file joint taxes or identify as married on government forms.